-In 1948, the actions of the Arab League saw the creation of two sets of refugees in the Middle East: the Arabs in Israel who fled as a result of the war launched on Israel, and Jewish refugees ethnically cleansed from those same Arab states, as a reprisal for the creation of the modern state of Israel.
+In 1948, the actions of the Arab League in launching a war of extermination of the Jewish State saw the creation of two sets of refugees in the Middle East: the Arabs in Israel who fled, and Jewish refugees ethnically cleansed from those same Arab states, as a reprisal for the recreation of the modern state of Israel.

-At last, I thought, it seems someone in the Israeli government has woken up to the fact that this battle isn’t just about terrorism and repeating the line to the international community, ad nauseum, that ‘Israel is committed to peace’.
-At last, our government is engaging in a bit of hasbara (explanation) and putting the other side of the story out there.
+At last, I thought to myself, it seems someone in the Israeli government has woken up to the fact that this battle isn’t just about terrorism and repeating the line to the international community, ad nauseum, that ‘Israel is committed to peace’.
+At last, our government is engaging in a hasbara (explanation) counter-attack against the lies and putting the other side of the story out there, showing that it wasn’t only some Arabs who became displaced; countering the widely disseminated myth that Jews simply marched into Mandate Palestine and kicked out all the Arabs.

 If a ‘refugee’ is only required to have lived in British Mandate Palestine 2 years prior to 1948, then this conveniently side-steps one of the most contentious claims during WWII (which of course ended in 1945), that the British turned a blind eye to Arab immigration into Palestine during the war.
 Technically then, no proof of land ownership by anyone is required, except Jews.